johnmpost/pi10k/GUIDE.md

 `g` to start a `goto` keycut.
 The parameter for this can be a digit between 0 and 10,000 or `g`, which means "go to mark."

 `s` to start a `setMark` keycut.
 The parameter for this can be a digit between 0 and 10,000 or `s`, which means "set mark at current location."

+## Settings

+You can configure some preferences to your liking.
+They will be saved to your browser.